10 Ways to Declutter Faster

 #1.
 Write It Down

-Before you begin decluttering, the first thing you should always do is take some time to make yourself a nice cup of something hot and sit down in a comfy spot with a pad and pen. ☕️📝 There’s been extensive research by psychologists that says you’re 42% more likely to complete a goal or a project if you write it down.
+Before diving into decluttering, start by making yourself a cozy cup of something warm and settle into a comfy spot with a pad and pen. ☕️📝 Why?
+Because writing down your goals is one of the simplest and most powerful ways to set yourself up for success.
+In fact, psychologists have found that you’re 42% more likely to complete a goal if you write it down.

 #2.
 Enlist Help

-You’re not going to be sending out formal invitations to your entire extended family.
-It might just be your best friend coming over 🥰 Even if they’re doing nothing other than standing in the corner of the room playing DJ, simply having another person present adds a little bit of accountability to the mix, which can make all the difference.
+You don’t need to send out formal invitations to your entire extended family—just having one person there can make a big difference.
+It could be your best friend stopping by 🥰 Even if they’re just hanging out in the corner playing DJ, having someone present adds a little bit of accountability, which can help you declutter faster and stay on track.

 #3.
 The Process Of ‘Actual Selection’

-These are really the only 2 ways of minimizing your belongings and you can read more about them here!
+These are really the only two methods of minimizing your belongings, and you can read more about them here!

 #4.
 Forego Selling

-Guys, unless you want to be trapped for weeks by boxes of stuff people may or may not want, forgo the selling.
-Find a place to donate the items and get the bonus of feeling good from doing something nice for someone else!
+If you want to declutter faster and avoid being trapped for weeks by boxes of stuff people may or may not want, skip the selling spree.
+Instead, find a place to donate your items and enjoy the bonus of doing something kind for someone else—it’s a win-win!

 #5.
 Organic Decluttering